Constraining inflationary magnetogenesis and reheating via GWs in light of PTA data: Supplementary material

-For a scale-invariant spectrum of the primordial magnetic field, the bound from fluctuations in the temperature of the CMB turn out to be approximately $B_0^{\mbox{ {{CMB}}}} \simeq 1.55$ nG, which is the result we have quoted in the text.
+For a scale-invariant spectrum of the PMFs, the bound from fluctuations in the temperature of the CMB turn out to be approximately $B_0^{\mbox{ {{CMB}}}} \simeq 1.55$ nG, which is the result we have quoted in the text.